-21. Under the Breast Lotus Flower Tattoo
+21. Lotus Flower Underboob Tattoo

 22. Purple Lotus Flower Tattoo

-The color purple often symbolizes wealth and royalty, but can also represent dignity and wisdom, so, what better color to choose when inking your favorite lotus flower design?
+The color purple often symbolizes wealth and royalty, but it can also represent dignity and wisdom, so what better color to choose when inking your favorite lotus flower design?
 The different shades often hold various meanings, and the purple lotus is often associated with spiritual enlightenment and rebirth.
 A concept that is both thought-provoking and incredibly special, making it a fantastic option for a tattoo.

-23. Lower Back Lotus Flower Tattoo
+23. Lotus Flower Back Tattoo

 24. Red Lotus Flower Tattoo

 The red lotus is often classified as being part of the Nymphaea water lily family.
-It is considered to be of importance to both the Ancient Egyptian and ancient Asian civilizations.
+It is considered important to both the Ancient Egyptian and ancient Asian civilizations.
 The color red is often associated with the heart, therefore adding a more romantic element to this design, representing love, loyalty, and sensuality.
 Wherever you choose to ink this flower, it will undoubtedly become a standout feature and one that not only looks feminine and beautiful but also holds a lot of personal significance.

 25. Lotus Flower Outline Tattoo